TaraTripsGuidesItineraries

 How much does a cheap Philippines trip cost for 10 days?

-A realistic budget is around PHP 18,000 to 32,000 per person for 10 days, excluding international flights.
+A realistic budget is around PHP 18,000 to 32,000 per person for 10 days, excluding flights.
 That range usually covers budget stays, local meals, domestic transport, and a few tours.

 Cebu-Bohol-Siquijor is one of the best-value routes because transfers are relatively short and activities are varied without requiring expensive flights every few days.